pvpscript/lspac/README.md

 it facilitates the creation of scripts that deals with pacman package information.

 # Installation
+To install `lspac` simply follow one of the methods below:

 ## AUR
+Using the AUR

 `yay -S lspac`

 or